 CVD Diamond Wires and Tubes

-A diamond coated tungsten wireDiamond-coated metal wires and non-metallic fibres have been fabricated (see photo right, and here for other SEM photos).
-Using a custom made hot filament reactor, we can simultaneously produce upto 30 diamond-coated W wires, of length 10 cm with a growth rate of about 0.5 μm/h.
+We have developed a process to fabricate diamond-coated metal wires and non-metallic fibres (see photos below).
+Using a custom made hot-filament reactor, we can simultaneously produce upto 30 diamond-coated W wires, of length 10 cm with a growth rate of about 0.5 μm/h.
 These wires can be used as reinforcing agents in composites, with the matrix material being a metal, such as Ti or Cu, or polymers such as plastics.
 Such diamond-fibre reinforced composites are significantly stiffer for their weight than any other existing material, and so have many potential applications in the Aerospace industry.

 Diamond Fibre Deposition Reactor